sproft/MetBaN/README.md

 Additionally we need to specify the path of the already converted database on which we would like to perform the inSilico PCR.
 And finally we need to specify the list of taxids for which we would like to create annotated reference sequences that are later required for the tree building step.
-You can find the taxids for your sepcies of interest here: https://www.ncbi.nlm.nih.gov/taxonomy
+You can find the taxids for your species of interest here: https://www.ncbi.nlm.nih.gov/taxonomy
 Usage:
 ```
 ecoPCR_EMBL.sh FORWARD_PRIMER REVERSE_PRIMER